hamidgholami/terraform_lab/05-interact-with-terraform-modules/README.md

 ### What is a Terraform module?

 A Terraform module is a set of *Terraform configuration files* in *a single directory*.
+When you run Terraform commands directly from such a directory, it is considered the **root module**.